 Ah, spring – time for growth and renewal.
 Spring is the perfect opportunity to clean out the musty remains of our winter hibernation and start fresh with a good spring cleaning.
 Don’t forget to include your vehicle in that spring cleaning.

-We all know salt is bad for cars.
-(Right?)
-Over time, it could potentially rust metal.
+We all know salt & road melt chemicals are bad for cars.
+Right?
+Over time, it could potentially rust metal and a minimum, ruin your vehicle’s paint job.
 Since most of your vehicle is covered in paint, this means it’s most likely to occur in hidden parts of your vehicle.
 Give your vehicle’s exterior a thorough washing (don’t skimp on the water!) to get all of that winter salt and grime off.

 You might be saying: “Hey wait a minute … they use salt on the roads in the Midwest and back East, but we live in Colorado and they don’t use salt here!”
 That would be incorrect.
 Colorado Department of Transportation/CDOT in fact uses salt with added corrosion inhibitors to keep ice from building up on our Colorado roadways; they call it their “anti-icing brine mix”.
 Either way, we recommend you protect your car’s finish by giving it a good bath during and after the heavy winter driving season.